notthemostcommon/Node-A-Or-Nay-Web/project-worksheet.md

 Include a full list of features that have been prioritized based on the `Time and Importance` Matix.

 ## MVP
-create database and tables
+-create database and tables

-search feature
+-search feature

-search results page
+-search results page

-render watched
+-render watched

-single page help
+-single page help

-rating with stars and store in db create watch/delete watch aggregate ratings and render create watch page
+-rating with stars and store in db

+-create watch/delete watch

+-aggregate ratings and render

+-create watch page

 Include the full list of features that will be part of your MVP

 ## POST MVP
-Historical grade chart
+-Historical grade chart

-Comments
-Map
-Update
-Authentication
+-Comments

+-Map

+-Update

+-Authentication

 Include the full list of features that you are considering for POST MVP